FE-CTF/2022/quals/README.md

-Challenge files and descriptions can be found [here](https://play.fe-ctf.dk/challenges)
+Challenge services and descriptions can be found [here](https://play.fe-ctf.dk/challenges) or in the challenges folder.